psingh-code/Induction-Programme-/README.md

 Rain had started again, and I was forced to get my feet wet to reach home.
 The 1 km long traffic jam in front of the college to my house didn't help either.

+# DAY - 12 :- LASER RELATIONS, EDG LESSONS AND WORKSHOP
+## 18 August, 2025
+The day began with a physics lecture, where we learnt about different equations pertaining with laser, and got to know about various Einstein Coefficients for each case.
+We also studied the relations between those coefficients.

+I went straight to S-203 room after the physics lecture for my EDG one.
+Gulraj sir went ahead with geometrical shapes, how to draw them and how important they are for the upcoming topics.
+While completing my homework, I had encountered various problems while using the drafter.
+So me and my friends asked Sir to show us the correct method for an errorless drawing, which he glady demonstrated.
+We did get a lot of homework today too.

+The next 3 hours were affixed for workshop.
+I kept working on my job.
+I kept filing until it became a square with 48mm side length each.
+I was the first one in my workshop to complete it, after which I left.

+# DAY - 13 :-
+## 19 August, 2025